olga-od-ua/hello_ireland/README.md

 * USE_AWS	True

 ### Deploy automatically from github:
-* Click on the deployment tab in Heroku.
+* Click on the Deployment tab in Heroku.
 * Choose your github profile and add your repository name.
 * Press the search button and when it is found click "connect to this app" button.
 * Return to the Deploy tab and under Automatic deploys select Enable Automatic Deploys.
-* In the GitPod CLI add, commit and push all changes and Heroku will automatically deploy app.
+* In the GitPod CLI add, commit and push all changes and Heroku will automatically deploy the app.
 * git add .
 * git commit -m "_commit message_"
 * git push